sergiorivera50/CT2CT/README.md

 ## 📝Abstract
 The reconstruction of 3D encephala requires to perform the patient a Computed Tomography exam so that "slices" or sections of their head are obtained.
 The use of conventional systems usually extracts between 100 and 300 slices per patient, higher numbers would imply a longer exposure of the patient to major levels of radiation.
 Using the CT2CT system (based on Pix2Pix technology), it is now achieved a higher number of inner slices of the encephalon only by scanning specific "key slices" that allow the model to predict the non-scanned slices in between them.
-This way, the time of exposure to radiation gets reduced significantly and the number of 2D slices raises for a better reconstruction of the 3D representation of the patient's head.
+This way, the time of exposure to radiation gets reduced significantly and the number of 2D slices can even be increased by a factor of 10 for a better reconstruction of the 3D representation of the patient's head (in this documentation data was increased by a factor of 2 for demonstration purposes).

-Original complete scan | Original Slices + Predictions
+Original complete scan (240 frames) | Original Slices + Predictions (480 frames)
 ---------------------- | -----------------------------
 ![Original Scan gif](/assets/original.gif) | ![Predicted Scan gif](/assets/results.gif)